Assured-DP/rubrik-logstash-filter/README.md

 updated for event.get / event.set v5+ requirements
 ```

 Please use the correct version identified file for the logstash version as there are differences in the required logstash plugins and logstash syntax.
+This filter is not designed to be used alongside a larger filter set in the same instance of logstash.
+The intent is that it is deployed in its own instance.
+A future design plan is to create a version that will run in conjunction with other designed filters

 ###Required Filters
 Rubrik filter leverages the standard included filters with Logstash.
 Additionally, the Assured DP Rubrik Syslog filter requires the community maintained [logstash-filter-elapsed](https://github.com/logstash-plugins/logstash-filter-elapsed).

 ###Known Issues
 Issue 001: Fileset Completed backups do not calculate elapsed time due to syslog variations

-## Contributing
-1. Fork it!
-2. Create your feature branch: `git checkout -b my-new-feature`
-3. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request :D

 ## History
 2016-NOV-29: Initial creation : aeva_assured